 View this post on Instagram

-The Chabad Young Professionals, a community organization, delivers handmade shmurah matzah to residents in Hoboken, Jersey City, Weehawken, and Union City around Passover season.
-Seder kits include seder plate food items, wine, and other Passover accessories.
-In addition, a free box of Matzah is available courtesy of Chabad Young Professionals and Chabad Jewish Center.
+The Chabad Young Professionals, a community organization, delivers handmade shemurah matzah to those in Hoboken, Jersey City, Weehawken, and Union City during the Passover season.
+Residents can claim a box of Matzah courtesy of Chabad Young Professionals and Chabad Jewish Center.
 Get your box here.
-Chabad Young Professionals is also having a Passover event on April 11th called Passover Taqueria + Bar — which includes an all-you-can-eat buffet and open bar.
-Get more details about the event here.

 View this post on Instagram